Historic England Archive: History

 In the 1950s the NBR archive acquisitions included the collections of Sydney Pitcher (medieval architecture and vernacular buildings); Helmut Gernsheim (photographs of tombs in St Paul's Cathedral and Westminster Abbey) as well as continued recording of architectural details such as glass, fixtures and fittings, woodwork and sculpture.
 The 1950s also saw the start of aerial photography to discover and record ancient sites, as more intensive agriculture, forestry and gravel extraction threatened historic remains on "marginal land".

 The NBR was merged with the Royal Commission on the Historical Monuments of England (RCHME) in 1963.
 The name was then changed to the National Monuments Record (NMR) to denote the inclusion of archaeological and photographic records.
 During the 1960s, the importance of photographic records grew, and the archive acquired the surviving negatives of architectural photographer Harry Bedford Lemere (1864–1944) of houses, public buildings and interior decoration.
 (The National Maritime Museum holds another large section of his work.)
 The demolition of the Euston Arch and City of London Coal Exchange demonstrated the lack of regard there was at the time for (then) unfashionable Victorian architecture and the importance of keeping records of their existence.

 During the 1970s and 1980s the NMR increased its recording of industrial and commercial building records as well as country houses.
-The expanding breadth of the archive is shown by the acquisition of Rev Denys Rokeby's collection of railway photographs, and H. E. S. Simmons' negatives of water and wind-mills, and John Maltby's collection of photographs of Odeon cinemas.
+The expanding breadth of the archive is shown by the acquisition of Rev Denys Rokeby's collection of railway photographs, and H. E. S. Simmons's negatives of water and wind-mills, and John Maltby's collection of photographs of Odeon cinemas.

 In 1983 the Ordnance Survey Archaeology Division was transferred to the NBR/RCHME which greatly expanded the records available.
 These are now digitised and available through the PastScape website.
 In 1984 the NMR took over the responsibility for the National Library of Aerial Photographs from the Department of the Environment, together with two million RAF and Ordnance Survey oblique and vertical aerial photographs.

 A further acquisition was the Industrial Monuments Survey, transferred from the Department of the Environment (DoE) in 1981.
 This was followed by the RCHME taking on responsibility for the Survey of London following the abolition of the Greater London Council.

 In 1992 the commission's terms of reference was extended to include responsibility for creating a central national record of historic wrecks and other archaeological sites within the 12-mile coastal limit.

 The RCHME, including the NMR, merged with English Heritage in April 1999.
 In April 2012 the NMR was renamed the English Heritage Archive.
 In 2015 English Heritage was divided into two parts: those departments carrying out statutory and advisory functions became Historic England, and the archive, as part of the new body, was renamed the Historic England Archive.

 In the late 2010s, the archive was reorganised, and the PastScape website is due to be decommissioned on 17 December 2020.
 Records that were previously available through PastScape will appear as Historic England research records on the Heritage Gateway.